davidwarne/CTCombine/README.txt

 # Known Issues
 #-----------------

  1. At the moment only DICOM data of type Short is supported
- 2. rotations in which points are rotated outside of the original data volume are removed, I have a feeling that this is not the best way to go.